Bankruptcy FAQ: Answers to Your Bankruptcy Questions

 - Your right to receive certain benefits such as social security, unemployment compensation, veteran’s benefits, public assistance, and pensions — regardless of the amount

-(These numbers are as of 2011 and subject to change.
-Please verify the exemption limits with an attorney).
+(These numbers are as of April 1, 2022 and are subject to change.
+Please verify these exemption limits with an attorney).

 What will happen to my home and car if I file for bankruptcy?